microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_kind_gitops_helm.md

 ![](../img/local_kind_gitops_helm/03.png)

 * Finally, test that the ingress is responding to traffic.
 To test this, either browse to [http://localhost](http://localhost) or use the command line to connect to `localhost`.
 You should get a HTTP 404 reponse with a nginx footer.
+This shows that the ingress is working.
 The 404 response is to be expected since you haven't setup an ingress route yet.
 You will do that in the next section.

 ![](../img/local_kind_gitops_helm/04.png)
 ![](../img/local_kind_gitops_helm/05.png)